 If you like to play classic deck building games such as Magic - The Gathering, the following situation should sound familiar: As a warlord you send your troops into battle, throw spells around you and place artifacts in strategically favorable places - only to find out in the end that the subjects fail again all along the line.
-At the card game Epic PvP from Pegasus Spiele * this cannot happen to you.
+At the card game Epic PvP of Pegasus Spiele* this can't happen to you.
 Real warriors enter the battlefield themselves and in the case of Epic PvP The arena.

 In our following review we introduce you to the deck building game Epic PvP in detail and show why PvP battles without cheats are the most fun.